Ragnarstefanss/Big-Data-Project1/README.md

 * `-E` The number of extents.
 Defaults to 10000.
 * `-N` The number of copies of each extents.
 Defaults to 3.
 * `-W` The number of random writes in each iteration.
 Defaults to 1000000.
 * `-I` The number of servers to add in each iteration.
+If set to 0, a single iteration is done.
 Defaults to 5.
 * `-M` The maximum number of servers.
 Defaults to 30.
 * `-B` Makes the keyspace `[0, pow(2, B))`.
 Defaults to 40.
 ```sh